svlark/svlark.github.io/_posts/2021-06-15-May-in-transit.md

 It's always sad saying goodbye!

 ![eating cicadas](https://user-images.githubusercontent.com/13930968/122474300-0a015880-cf91-11eb-94d8-82b2bebb7bb8.jpg)
 On the way we spotted some cicadas!
-We thought we might miss brood X, but we were in for a real treat, when we found them in droves in Maryland.
+We thought we might miss Brood X, but we were in for a real treat, when we found them in droves in Maryland.

 ![cicada in a tree](https://user-images.githubusercontent.com/13930968/122474303-0a99ef00-cf91-11eb-8d6b-2a084f59798a.jpg)